 Payoff, the lender you’ve probably gotten ads for on Instagram, also came up a couple times among our experts.
 Millerbernd says it works exclusively with credit-card debt and offers loans between $5,000 and $40,000.
 Unlike other services, where you have to dig or go to a third party to find the fine print, the terms are easily accessible on its website.
 The company’s fixed rates range between 5.99 percent and 24.99 percent APR and you can choose a loan term between two and five years.
 There are no late fees or early payment fees, but there is an origination fee that can range between zero to 5 percent of your loan.
 You can calculate your rate and terms without it affecting your credit before you decide to move forward, but keep in mind that to get approved, you need a 640 credit score or higher and no delinquencies or outstanding payments.
 Once approved, you’ll receive the money within a week.
 You can have the loan deposited in your checking account, but if you don’t trust yourself, Payoff can pay your debts directly.

 Woroch is also a fan of a less traditional service called Tally.
 “It’s more than just debt consolidation, they really try to be this financial tool that is trying to push you towards making better financial habits,” she says.
-It’s an app with a monthly membership fee of $5, which gets you a customized debt-payment plan that will keep track of all your credit cards and tell you which debts you should focus on first to save most on interest, which Woroch thinks is key.
+It’s an app that can help you create a customized debt-payment plan that will keep track of all your credit cards and tell you which debts you should focus on first to save most on interest, which Woroch thinks is key.
 “A lot of people don’t know what their interest rates are on each account, so this helps to streamline and create a plan for you,” she says.
 Tally also “helps automate your payments to make sure you’re not missing any payments or paying late and paying all these additional fees.”
-If you qualify for Tally+ (which you’ll need a 660 credit score for), it waives the monthly fee and gives you a line of credit to help pay your debts.
+If you qualify for Tally+ Express (which you’ll need a 600 credit score for), it gives you a line of credit to help pay your debts.
 “They’ll give you money at a lower interest that you could then use to pay off those high-interest credit cards, and then you’re making a payment towards Tally instead,” explains Woroch.
 Tally offers lines of credit between $2,000 and $25,000, and the APR can fall anywhere between 7.9 percent and 25.9 percent, though the average is 16 percent for Tally borrowers.

 Tally’s terms work a little different than most.
 The big appeal of debt-consolidation loans is having one fixed monthly payment that you can predict with a clear payoff date, but its line of credit is revolving, meaning there isn’t a fixed number of payments or set payback period.
 “As Tally members repay their balances, they can continually borrow up to their credit limit,” says Daisy Kong, the company’s director of communications.
 “After they repay their balance, they can choose to close their account or leave it open.”
 Another thing to take note of: Tally will automatically enroll you in its late-fee-protection program, which will pay the minimum on your card for you, if you haven’t paid it a few business days before the due date, but this feature can be easily disabled in the app.